magento/pwa-studio/pwa-devdocs/src/product-recs/index.md

 ## Install the Product Recommendations module

-Product Recommendations support on PWA requires installing the `venia-product-recommendations` module and the Product Recommendations Magento module.
+Product Recommendations support on PWA requires installing the `venia-product-recommendations` package and the Product Recommendations Magento module.

 1. You can install the PWA `venia-product-recommendations` package from the NPM registry: